api-platform/core/README.md

 **You're done!**

-You now have a fully featured API exposing your Doctrine entities Run the Symfony app (`app/console server:run`) and browse the API entrypoint at `http://localhost:8000/api`.
+You now have a fully featured API exposing your Doctrine entities.
+Run the Symfony app (`app/console server:run`) and browse the API entrypoint at `http://localhost:8000/api`.

 Interact with it using a REST client such as [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm)